Abby’s sixth birthday is coming up in the middle of February.

 What the Experts Say

-Ty and I have met with a psychologist a couple times to figure out how to help Abby through this phase.
+Ty and I have met with a psychiatrist a couple times to figure out how to help Abby through this phase.

 One thing she’s repeated several times is that given Abby’s age and where she is developmentally, she wants and needs stability.
 Repetition.
 Continuity.